 Moke Lake is a beautiful lake located only 20-minutes from Queenstown.
 Although close to Queenstown, Moke Lake is remote and feels like a truly peaceful escape.
 While there are a few different things to do at Moke Lake, the most popular is to hike Moke Lake Loop.

 This 6.5-kilometer-long (4 miles) loop track takes you around the perimeter of Moke Lake with beautiful mountain views.
 Moke Lake Loop is a fairly easy track that takes most people around 2 hours to complete.
 It does have slight inclines and declines, but nothing too difficult.
 While the trail is open all year round, in the winter months it can be slippery and icy, so do be careful!

 Quick tip: You can camp at Moke Lake if you want time to try other activities like kayaking.
-It is a DOC operated campground with very few facilities but makes for one of the cheapest places to stay around Queenstown.
+It is a DOC-operated campground with very few facilities but makes for one of the cheapest places to stay around Queenstown.